szamelsz/midea-ac-py/README.md

 ### Install manually
 1. Clone this repo
 2. Place the `custom_components/midea_ac` folder into your `custom_components` folder
-3. Remove msmart version and install msmart form branch support-8370 from kubelc.
+3. Remove msmart version and install msmart from [branch support-8370 from kubelc](https://github.com/kueblc/midea-msmart/tree/support-8370).
 If you have HA in docker, you must execute this commands in docker:
 ```
 pip3.7 uninstall msmart
 pip3.7 install git+https://github.com/kueblc/midea-msmart.git@support-8370